Call now in confidence immediate help & advice 24/7

 If you are affected by a substance use disorder, you may have developed a physical dependence.
 This means that your body physically needs the substance and that stopping cold turkey could be very dangerous [39].
 You could get alcohol withdrawal syndrome (for those addicted to alcohol).

-Physical dependence to heroin is also very dangerous due to the heroin withdrawal process and should be monitored by doctors or medical staff.
+Physical dependence on heroin is also very dangerous due to the heroin withdrawal process and should be monitored by doctors or medical staff at rehab.

 Make sure that your detox is effective and lasting with the help of one of the many effective drug and alcohol rehab clinics in Devon – give our team a call today on 0800 088 66 86